bigskysoftware/htmx/www/content/docs.md

 #### Troublesome Tables

-Table elements can be problematic when combined with out of band swaps, because, by the HTML spec, many can't stand on their own in the DOM (e.g. `<tr>` or `<td>`).
+20Table elements can be problematic when combined with out of band swaps, because, by the HTML spec, many can't stand on their own in the DOM (e.g. `<tr>` or `<td>`).

 To avoid this issue you can use a `template` tag to encapsulate these elements: